Frequently Asked Questions

 Was Story Teller published in different languages?

 Indeed it was.
-Story Teller was published in Spanish, Dutch, French, Afrikaan, Italian, Greek, Russian and probably other languages.
-In Australia and New Zealand, the series was published as Story Time (not to be confused with Disney’s Storytime which was a similar collection published around the same time).
-The UK edition was also sold in other countries including Ireland, Malaysia and South Africa.
+Story Teller was published in Spanish, Dutch, French, Afrikaans, Italian, Greek, Russian and probably other languages.
+In Australia and New Zealand, the series was published as Story Time (not to be confused with Disney’s Storytime which was a similar collection published around the same year).
+The UK edition was also sold in other countries, including Ireland, Malaysia and South Africa.
+For more information, see the International section.

 How successful was Story Teller?